dojo-center/dojo-center.github.io/docs/Orientation-Request.md

 *What Learning and Development paths are available?*

 At the top of page, you will see a drop down for Domains.
-We recommend Mindset and Agile to everyone, however you will also see specific domains for topics like Kubernetes or Observability.
+We recommend Mindset to everyone.

 *How do you read the content?*